Rickey Nelson Henley Henderson

 Another Henderson story goes that he once missed a game in August with frostbite because he left an ice pack on his foot too long.

-His main teammates included Mark McGwire (3283), Dwayne Murphy (3236), Jose Canseco (2369), Carney Lansford (2323), Dennis Eckersley (2188), Tony Armas (1668) and Mike Heath (1250).
+His main teammates included, with the Oakland A's Mark McGwire (3283), Dwayne Murphy (3236), Jose Canseco (2369), Carney Lansford (2323), Dennis Eckersley (2188), Tony Armas (1668) and Mike Heath (1250).
 In New York, one teammate was Don Mattingly, who was lionized by Yankee fans, as he would be by Henderson himself, in short order.
 In 1986, when Mattingly hit .352 with 31 homers and 113 RBI and finished second in the MVP voting, Bill James asked why Mattingly had only driven in 113 runs when he had Rickey Henderson batting leadoff on the team and scoring 130 runs.

 Henderson set records with one or more home runs and one or more stolen bases in each of 25 consecutive years.